Latin declension: Virus

 Three words, although second declension neuter, end in -us.
 These are vulgus "common people, crowd", vīrus "slime, poison", and (borrowed from Greek) pelagus "sea".

 The word vīrus means "1. slimy liquid, slime; 2. poison, venom", denoting the venom of a snake.
 This Latin word is probably related to the Greek ῑ̓ός (ios) meaning "venom" or "rust" and the Sanskrit word विष viṣa meaning "toxic, poison".

 Since vīrus in antiquity denoted something uncountable, it was a mass noun.
 Mass nouns pluralize only under special circumstances, hence the non-existence of plural forms in the texts.

+In Classical Latin, the noun is either indeclinable (all case forms are vīrus) or declined according to the second declension, but with the ending -us instead of -um in the nominative, vocative and accusative.

 In Neo-Latin, a plural form is necessary in order to express the modern concept of 'viruses', which leads to the following declension: